About me

 Hema Brindha Masanam, Janani Muthuraman, Bharath Chandra Vaddaram, Sundar Mahesh Venkata Naga Kottapalli, Sai Sarath Chandra Vitla, Piyush Kumar Gupta and Ashwin Kumar Narasimhan

-Biomedical Physics & Engineering Express, 27 January 2025
+Biomedical Physics & Engineering Express; 27 January 2025

 Our research introduces a groundbreaking approach to treating superficial cancers: Intra-Tumoral Injectable Magnetic Hydrogels (IT-MGs) for targeted hyperthermia.
 We've developed a biocompatible hydrogel composed of superparamagnetic iron oxide nanoparticles (SPIONs) within a hyaluronic acid matrix.
 This innovative system allows for precise delivery of SPIONs directly into the tumor, where they generate localized heat when exposed to 27 MHz radiofrequency radiation.
 Our results demonstrate that IT-MGs significantly outperform standalone SPIONs or HA in heat generation, achieving controlled and effective temperatures in tumor models.
 This synergistic combination of SPIONs and HA offers a more precise, effective, and patient-friendly approach to hyperthermia-based cancer treatment.
 Future work will focus on optimizing IT-MGs for in vivo studies and exploring their potential in combination therapies.
 This research represents a significant step forward in targeted cancer therapy, potentially revolutionizing the way we treat superficial cancers.